 Our liquidity to date has primarily been provided by revenue from our government contracts and proceeds from the sale of our equity securities.
 Our funded contract backlog for our Phase IV Contract has been \$0 since December 31, 2006.
-As of November 30, 2007, our cash and investments were \$2,097,833 and we anticipate that we will fund a substantial portion if not all of our operating expense and technology and development costs from our own cash and investments on hand through the end of our fiscal year May 31, 2008.
+As of February 29, 2008, our cash and investments were \$1,386,061 and we anticipate that we will fund a substantial portion if not all of our operating expense and technology and development costs from our own cash and investments on hand through the end of our fiscal year May 31, 2008.

 Our cash projections do not consider additional funding from our SOCRATES® research and development contract received September 15, 2005.
 In order to receive additional contract funding the government must request and we must submit a cost and technical proposal for review and approval of the government.
 As of the date of this report, we have not received a request for an additional task order and do not have a projection as to a date for additional task orders.
-Further task orders will require additional government funding for further research and development of SOCRATES® technology or AWSM.
+Further task orders will require additional government funding for further research and development of SOCRATES® technology or Aircraft Wake Safety Management (AWSM).

 The federal budget for US fiscal year ended September 30, 2008 has \$15,813,000 funding specified for wake turbulence research, engineering and development.
-We are actively pursuing funding for our SOCRATES and AWSM Technologies from this current federal budget funding for wake turbulence and in addition we are pursuing various other sources of funding but there can be no assurance as to whether or when we will obtain such funding.
+We have actively pursued funding for our SOCRATES and AWSM technologies from this current federal budget funding for wake turbulence but as of this date we have been unsuccessful.
+In addition, we are pursuing various other sources of funding but there can be no assurance as to whether or when we will obtain such funding.
 Lack of and further delays in obtaining additional government contract or other outside funding will require us to internally fund our operation by drawing upon our cash and investments.
-Without such internal funding, we would be unable to carry on and complete further research and development of SOCRATES® technology or AWSM, as well as our other technologies.
+Without such internal funding, we would be unable to carry on further research and development of SOCRATES® technology or AWSM, as well as our other technologies.
 However, our own resources are limited and are not sufficient to complete the research, development and testing that is necessary to commercialize any of our technologies.
 Our inability to obtain further government or private funding for research, development and testing of our technologies would have a material adverse affect upon our financial condition and our ability to maintain our operations.

-We are currently pursuing settlements to the two lawsuits pending against us.
-The class action suit has been arbitrated and a settlement in principle reached by all parties which would require us to pay \$135,000.
-Management believes the probability of settling the class action suit is high and accordingly we have expensed this cost for the three and six months ending November 30, 2007.
-The company admits no fault in this settlement agreement.
-The lawsuit with Analogic/SDI has been settled.
-In exchange for a transfer to us of intellectual property rights relating to TIICMTM technology, we will make a cash payment to Sanders Design International of \$100,000 and attorney fees and issue 100,000 shares of our common stock to Sander's Design International, Inc. and, depending if testing of an anti-shoulder fire missile technology we refer to as TIICMTM is successful, issue an additional 250,000 shares of our common stock.
-The agreement also contains certain future royalty rights to Analogic and SDI.
+The lawsuit with Analogic/SDI was settled in the quarter ended February 29, 2008.
+In exchange for a transfer to us of intellectual property rights relating to TIICMTM technology on December 21, 2007, we made a cash payment to Sanders Design International of \$100,000 and attorney fees and issued 100,000 shares of our common stock to Sander's Design International, Inc. If testing of an anti-shoulder fire missile technology we refer to as TIICMTM had met certain success criteria, we would have issued an additional 250,000 shares of our common stock.
+As of this date, the test results have been analyzed and it has been determined that those success criteria were not met but were sufficiently promising that we are considering whether to continue the development of the TIICM technology.
+The settlement agreement also contains certain future royalty rights to Analogic and SDI.